The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Grant County?

-Grant County, Oklahoma has 3 public high schools, along with 1 middle schools and 3 elementary schools.
+Grant County, Oklahoma has 3 public high schools, serving approximately 233 students.

 What is the largest school district in Grant County?